lzenner/themed_tweaks/README.md

 --------------------------
 * SoD             - Stat-based observations and options
 * SoD             - Quest: Scouting the Coast Way Crossing
-* SoD/BG2EE       - Remove cut scenes that the PC shouldn't be privy to

 COMPONENTS TO BE DONE:
 ----------------------